Devon7925/slang-native-playground/README.md

 | `painting.slang` | A simple painting app demonstrating storage textures and indirect dispatch |
 | `voxels/` | A voxel rendering engine with simple falling sand physics |

-## Web Build (very experimental)
+## Web Build

 This app supports building for web.
-This is extremely unstable and WIP.
 To do so run:

 ```bash
 cargo build --target wasm32-unknown-unknown